 5. You Should Change the Engine Oil Every 3000 Miles

-You need to be changing your oil regularly as part of car maintenance.
+changing your oil regularly can be a part of car maintenance.
 You don’t want your car to stall in the middle of the fast lane one day.
 But how regularly?

 Well, it’s not really after 3000 miles, as is often said.
 Most modern automobiles can do with oil changes after 7500-10,000 miles or even up to 15000 for some models.